-- (4) The names, approximate location and widths of adjacent streets. - (5) The locus of the land shown on the plan at a scale of 1,000 feet to the inch (1" = 1,000'). - (6) Existing topography at two-foot contour intervals. - (7) Map of soils using NRCS soils mapping. - (8) All on-site local, state and federal regulatory resource boundaries and buffer zones shall be clearly identified, and all wetland flag locations shall be numbered and placed upon the yield plan. - (9) Lot lines with approximate areas and frontage dimensions, or unit placements and proposed common areas. - (10) Location and extent of parking, landscaping, stormwater management, water supply and wastewater management service areas that would be required to accommodate the use. - (11) If available, the location and results of any test pit investigations for soil profiles, percolation rates and determination of seasonal high groundwater levels. - C. OSRD plan.
-The OSRD plan shall address the general features of the land, and give approximate configurations of the proposed lots, of open space and roadways.
-The OSRD plan shall incorporate the four-step design process, according to § 300-8.6 below, and the design standards, according to § 300-8.7 below, when determining a proposed design for the development.
-In addition to those requirements for a conventional yield plan listed in Subsection B, an OSRD plan shall contain the following information: - (1) Topography at two-foot intervals and approximate location of any wetlands (as defined by MGL c.
-131, § 40 and by Sturbridge Conservation Commission Regulations5) to include any abutting parcels within 200 feet. - (2) The location of existing landscape features, including forests, farm fields, meadows, wetlands, riverfront areas, water bodies, archaeological and historic structures or points of interest, rock outcrops, boulder fields, stone walls, cliffs, high points, major land views, forest glades, major tree groupings, noteworthy tree specimens and habitats of endangered or threatened wildlife, as identified as primary and secondary resources according to § 300-8.6A.
-Proposals for all site features to be preserved, demolished or altered shall be noted on the OSRD plan. - (3) The location, names, widths and condition of adjacent streets, approaching or near the proposed development and the proposed lines of streets, ways, driveways, easements and any parcel of land intended to be dedicated for public use or to be reserved by deed covenant for use of all property owners in the development, or parcels of land or lots to be used for any purpose other than private residential shall be so designated within the development in a general manner.
+- (4) The names, approximate location, and widths of adjacent streets. - (5) The locus of the land shown on the plan at a scale of one thousand feet to the inch (1" = 1,000'). - (6) Existing topography at 2-foot contour intervals. - (7) Map of soils using NRCS soils mapping. - (8) All on-site local, state, and federal regulatory resource boundaries and buffer zones shall be clearly identified, and all wetland flag locations shall be numbered and placed upon the Yield Plan. - (9) Lot lines with approximate areas and frontage dimensions, or unit placements and proposed common areas. - (10)Location and extent of parking, landscaping, stormwater management, water supply and wastewater management service areas that would be required to accommodate the use. - (11)If available, the location and results of any test pit investigations for soil profiles, percolation rates and determination of seasonal high ground water levels. - C. OSRD PLAN.
+The OSRD Plan shall address the general features of the land, and give approximate configurations of the proposed lots, of open space, and roadways.
+The OSRD Plan shall incorporate the Four-Step Design Process, according to Section 6 below, and the Design Standards, according to Section 7 below, when determining a proposed design for the development.
+In addition to those requirements for a Conventional Yield Plan listed in Section 4.A (1), an OSRD Plan shall contain the following information: - (1) Topography at two-foot intervals and approximate location of any wetlands (as defined by MGL Chapter 131, Section 40 and by Sturbridge Conservation Commission Regulations) to include any abutting parcels within two hundred (200') feet. - (2) The location of existing landscape features, including forests, farm fields, meadows, wetlands, riverfront areas, water bodies, archaeological and historic structures or points of interest, rock outcrops, boulder fields, stone walls, cliffs, high points, major land views, forest glades, major tree groupings, noteworthy tree specimens, and habitats of endangered or threatened wildlife, as identified as primary and secondary resources according to Section 6.A.
+Proposals for all site features to be preserved, demolished, or altered shall be noted on the OSRD Plan. - (3) The location, names, widths and condition of adjacent streets, approaching or near the proposed development and the proposed lines of streets, ways, driveways, easements and any parcel of land intended to be dedicated for public use or to be reserved by deed covenant for use of all property owners in the development, or parcels of land or lots to be used for any purpose other than private residential shall be so designated within the development in a general manner.